 Last song you downloaded?

-“Wrecking Ball”.
-No – but that would be a funny answer.
-I can’t remember.
+“Wrecking Ball” [by Miley Cyrus]!
+No, but that would be a funny answer.
+I actually can’t remember.

 Favorite TV show?